eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When handling existing workloads, for each found existing workload that is request to be started and for which a change in the configuration was detected, the RuntimeManager shall request the RuntimeFacade to replace the workload.
+When handling existing workloads, for each found existing workload which is requested to be started and for which a change in the configuration was detected, the RuntimeManager shall request the RuntimeFacade to replace the workload.

 Comment:
 The RuntimeManager can check if the specified workload is already running, but was updated by comparing the new workload execution instance name with that of the running instance.